-The City of Arab is a progressive community that provides a high level of attraction for a supportive family atmosphere through a wholesome, safe and secure environment.
-Arab has a quality learning environment for all ages and opportunities are provided to citizens for life-long rewarding employment, recreation, historical and cultural experiences.
+The City of Arab is a progressive community that provides a high level of attraction for a supportive family atmosphere through a wholesome, safe, and secure environment.
+Arab offers a quality learning environment for all ages, and opportunities are provided to citizens for life-long rewarding employment, recreation, historical, and cultural experiences.

-Arab is conveniently located 20 minutes south of Redstone Arsenal, 1 hour north of Birmingham, 2.5 hours south of Nashville, and 3.5 hours from Atlanta.
+Arab is conveniently located 20 minutes south of Redstone Arsenal, one hour north of Birmingham, 2.5 hours south of Nashville, and 3.5 hours from Atlanta.

 Historic Downtown Arab and 1883 Methodist Cemetery

-Also located in the downtown area, is the historic 1883 Northern Methodist Cemetery.
-There are a half dozen or so Confederate Soldiers and one Union Captain buried in the small churchyard.
+Also located in the downtown area is the historic 1883 Northern Methodist Cemetery.
+A half-dozen or so Confederate soldiers and one Union captain are buried in the small churchyard.
 One woman buried there was born during the War of 1812 and lived to see 21 presidents.
 There are many interesting and unusual facts to discover about others buried there.
-This is the only cemetery in Marshall County to be included in the Alabama Historic Register.
+It is the only cemetery in Marshall County to be included in the Alabama Historic Register.

 The Arab Historic Village has become one of the most widely-toured historic destinations in the Southeast.
-Development of the Village began in 1991 as a Centennial project to honor and pay tribute to the pioneer-spirited settlers who built this area into the prosperous, community-minded city it is today.
-Nestled just behind the Arab City Park, this Historical Complex showcases ten historic buildings that portray a North Central Alabama rural community of that time.
-All have been preserved with authentic furnishings and décor that date back to the 1880’s to 1940’s era.
+Development of the village began in 1991 as a centennial project to honor and pay tribute to the pioneer-spirited settlers who built the area into the prosperous, community-minded city it is today.
+Nestled just behind the Arab City Park, the complex showcases 10 historic buildings that portray a North Central Alabama rural community of that time.
+All have been preserved with authentic furnishings and décor that date back to the 1880s to 1940s.

-The Arab Historical Society invites you to grab some friends and come take a tour of the Arab Historic Village.
+The Arab Historical Society invites you to grab some friends to take a tour of the Arab Historic Village.
 It’s also the ideal learning experience for school field trips.
-Students will learn first-hand what life was like in the 1880’s to 1940’s, including going to school in a one room school house.
-The current cost for a field trip is $5 per student and includes a snack.
-Covered pavilions are a few steps away at the Arab City Park so feel free to bring a sack lunch and make a day of it.
+Students will learn firsthand what life was like in the 1880s to 1940s, including going to school in a one-room schoolhouse.
+The current cost for a field trip is $5 per student, which includes a snack.
+Covered pavilions are a few steps away at Arab City Park, so feel free to bring a sack lunch and make a day of it.

-In cooperation with the City of Arab and the Arab Parks & Recreation Department, the Arab Historical Society continues to develop the Village, and seeks grant funding to help with future development costs if and when available.
+In cooperation with the City of Arab and the Arab Parks and Recreation Department, the Arab Historical Society continues to develop the Arab Historic Village and seeks grant funding to help with future development costs.

 Other Events of Note

-There are several other festivals that occur throughout the year, the most notable being SugarFest.
-This is a one day festival the Saturday of Labor Day weekend, organized by a group of community leaders who are dedicated to promoting culture and community for the City and surrounding area.
-The event features a 5K “Sugar Rush” run; Miss SugarFest pageant; “Sweetie Pie” kids area with carnival themed rides, games, rock climbing, obstacle course, swimming and a newly opened Splash Pad; Marketplace brimming with a juried arts & crafts show and food trucks offering a delicious variety of food and drinks; “Sweet Rides cruise-in that brings cars from all over the region – there is even an air conditioned Football lounge to accommodate and acknowledge the kick off of the College Football season.
+Several other festivals occur throughout the year.
+The most notable is SugarFest, a one-day festival on the Saturday of Labor Day weekend.
+It is organized by a group of community leaders who are dedicated to promoting culture and community for the city and surrounding area.
+The event features a 5K “Sugar Rush” run; Miss SugarFest pageant; “Sweetie Pie” kids area with carnival-themed rides, games, rock climbing, obstacle course, swimming, and a newly opened Splash Pad; and a marketplace brimming with a juried arts and crafts show and food trucks offering a delicious variety of food and drinks.
+The “Sweet Rides” cruise-in brings cars from all over the region.
+There is even an air-conditioned football lounge to accommodate and acknowledge the kick-off of the College Football season.

-SugarFest after dark features a headliner concert that brings music lovers from near and far and the night caps off with a spectacular grand finale fireworks show that is both thrilling and entertaining for folks of all ages.
+After dark, SugarFest features a headliner concert that brings music lovers from near and far.
+The night is capped off with a spectacular grand-finale fireworks show that is both thrilling and entertaining for all ages.
 There are all kinds of other events throughout the day and night, making this one of the most awaited occasions of the year.
-There is truly something for everyone.
-So bring a lawn chair, stay awhile and enjoy the family friendly day of activities.Community Website, Facebook,
+There is truly something for everyone, so bring a lawn chair, stay awhile, and enjoy the family-friendly day of activities.Community Website, Facebook,